 3.25PM - 4.10PM4A.
 What good looks like – financial management for trusteesTrustees do not typically join boards with a desire to engage in financial management.
 But ensuring the financial bottom line is managed and the drivers to sustainability are understood is a vital part of the job.
 This session will take you through what you need to understand about your charity’s financial model to enable you to ask the right questions and have confidence you are on the right track.
 It will also point out the ingredients needed for effective finance teams, and robust systems and controls, as well as key policies such as reserves, risk management and more.
 At a time when the focus is on transparency of reporting, the session will also include tips on enhancing your annual report and accounts.

 Judith Miller, partner, Sayer Vincent

 3.25PM - 4.10PM4B.
 Challenges in contemporary governance – where power lies in the chair/CEO relationship

 It’s generally accepted that the strength and effectiveness of the chair/CEO relationship can make or break an organisation, but until now there has been little systematic examination of it.
 Cass is currently running a seminar series for these dynamic duos, where pairs of chairs and CEOs are challenged to address hypothetical challenges.
-In this session, Lynne will share the learning from these, including themes such as the nature of leadership and where power lies, how responsibility for culture change is shared, what communication styles work and which don’t, and the challenges of navigating a governance framework that recognises the contributions of chairs and CEOs rather differently.
+In this session, Caroline will share the learning from these, including themes such as the nature of leadership and where power lies, how responsibility for culture change is shared, what communication styles work and which don’t, and the challenges of navigating a governance framework that recognises the contributions of chairs and CEOs rather differently.